Short and sweet… in the quantum world

 A European research team led by the UPV/EHU-University of the Basque Country has compiled shortcuts to adiabaticity that make it possible to shorten the processes involved in handling systems

 First publication date: 22/11/2019

 Completing a task slowly and carefully may provide us with a high-quality product.
-It can be summed up by the popular adage “easy does it”.
+It can be summed up by the popular adage "easy does it."
 But what if a high price has to be paid for slowness?
 Time is a scarce resource and, what is more, a good result is not guaranteed, since we may be easily disturbed or interrupted by various matters and events if we take too long.
 So it is clear that we are often interested in doing things well but also quickly.
-A contradictory adage illustrates this for us once again: “short and sweet.”
-This everyday notion can also be applied in physics laboratories and especially when handling systems, such as natural or artificial atoms that physicists and engineers use to try and create new quantum technologies designed make calculations that are currently impossible, and achieve secure, spy-proof communications, sensors with unprecedented sensitivities, and ultra-precise measurements of time and other dimensions.
+A contradictory adage illustrates this for us once again: "short and sweet."
+This everyday notion can also be applied in physics laboratories and especially when handling systems, such as natural or artificial atoms, that physicists and engineers use to try and create new quantum technologies designed to make calculations that are currently impossible; or to achieve secure, spy-proof communications, sensors with unprecedented sensitivities, and ultra-precise measurements of time and other physical quantities.

 In the quantum world 'adiabatic' processes are those in which the system controls are modified slowly.
 Although they are widespread in setting up or changing states without exciting the system we intend to control, they are affected by the same problems referred to in the previous paragraph: lack of time and a considerable likelihood of being disturbed.
 They are serious problems in this context since quantum system states tend to be highly delicate, they degrade rapidly and lose those very valuable, strange quantum properties, such as the possibility of exploring various paths at the same time.
 To make matters worse, in an excessively long period of time an atom may end up escaping from the trap that contains it.